account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 On Thursday 8th May, boats cruised from West India Dock to Brentford or Teddington.
 As water levels allowed, boats departed the Dock on a rising tide inbound for Brentford and Teddington.
 High Water Brentford and Teddington was at 1.00 p.m.
 There was also an opportunity for boats to depart the tideway at Limehouse Lock.

-Following the Cavalcade Dispersal cruise, individual boats have cruised towards Boston to cross The Wash.
-Those boats who exited the Thames at Brentford took the Grand Union Canal north to Braunston, then headed up to Huddlesford Junction and then along the Trent and Mersey Canal to Torksey Junction and down to Boston for to cross The Wash to Wisbech.
-The first available window for the transit begins on 23rd June.
-Each Wash crossing will be limited to ten boats, but multiple crossings are being planned for.
-Once boats have reached Wisbech, we expect they will travel into the Middle Level Navigation and possibly out to River Great Ouse and its tributaries.
+Following the Cavalcade Dispersal cruise, individual boats cruised towards Boston to cross The Wash.
+Those boats who exited the Thames at Brentford took the Grand Union Canal north to Braunston, then headed up to Huddlesford Junction and then along the Trent and Mersey Canal to Torksey Junction and down to Boston.
+On 25th June the flotilla of 13 narrowboats crossed the Wash to Wisbech, the largest group ever to make the crossing.
+Once boats reached Wisbech, some continued into the Middle Level Navigation and out to River Great Ouse and its tributaries.

-Boats that choose to go up to Teddington then cruised the Thames to Oxford, followed the Oxford Canal up to Braunston, then the Grand Union Canal to Leicester, River Soar to join the rest of the group at Boston.
-Some boats have taken slightly different routes, but the idea has been to use water in the care of as many different navigation authorities as possible.
+Boats that chose to go up to Teddington then cruised the Thames to Oxford, followed the Oxford Canal up to Braunston, then the Grand Union Canal to Leicester, River Soar to join the rest of the group at Boston.
+Some boats took slightly different routes, but the idea was to use water in the care of as many different navigation authorities as possible.

 The following week by week itinerary gives an indication of areas covered.
-Our Facebook page Fund Britain’s Waterways – Cruises for 2025 is updated each day.
+The Facebook page Fund Britain’s Waterways was updated each day.

-Several boat club visits have taken place during the flotilla’s journey:
+Several boat club visits took place during the flotilla’s journey:

 6th April – Soar Boating Club